Northern Arizona Spring Merriam's Turkey Hunts

 Hunt Native Merriam's Gobblers

-Arizona and New Mexico are home to the Merriam’s wild turkey.
-Historically, these mountain dwelling birds were only found in Arizona, New Mexico, and Colorado.
-Merriam's have been transplanted from these three states to all parts of the country, but the true place to hunt them is in their indigenous area.
-Our Arizona and New Mexico gobblers are wild and native birds.
-This is where they originated, so they are pure.
-There is no hybridization in Arizona or New Mexico like some other areas of the country that offer Merriam's turkey hunting.
+Northern Arizona is home to the Merriam’s wild turkey, whereas southern Arizona is where the Gould's turkey resides.
+Historically, the Merriam's turkey was only found in 3 states: Arizona, New Mexico, and Colorado.
+Merriam's have been transplanted from these three states to many parts of the country, but a unique place to hunt them is in their indigenous area.
+Arizona turkeys are wild and native birds.
+This is where the Merriam's originated, so they are pure.
+There is no hybridization in our areas like some other areas of the country that offer Merriam's turkey hunting.

-This is arguably the most beautiful sub-species of the Turkey Grand Slam and every Grand Slam hunter should add a "pure" Arizona or New Mexico Merriam’s to his collection!
+This is arguably the most beautiful sub-species of the Turkey Grand Slam and every Grand Slam hunter should add a "pure" Arizona Merriam’s to his collection!

 We also offer Arizona Gould's Turkey Hunts.

 The turkeys we hunt are primarily in remote areas and live many miles from human civilization.
 Unlike Nebraska or other transplant States, these are truly "wild turkeys."
 They live in their natural forested, mountain habitat with no food plots, no farm fields, no feeders or other human influence.
 Since Merriam's are mountain dwelling turkeys, our hunts take place in the Ponderosa Pine forests at elevations around 7000 to 8500 feet.
 The mountainous hunt area has breathtaking scenery and great temperatures of around 75 degrees in the day and 40 degrees at night.
 Arizona Shotgun Spring Season Merriam's turkey tags are on a lottery draw.
 Youth-Only turkey tags are over the counter.
 We typically hunt for northern Arizona Merriam's turkey within the Coconino National Forest.